The Murray Basin Rail Project must be completed in full.

 In response, the Federal Government has indicated it will invest a further $202.2 million to get the project back on track.

-There are, however, some concerns with the revised project given the restoration and standardisation of the Sea Lake and Manangatang lines have be dropped.
+There are, however, some concerns with the revised project given the restoration and standardisation of the Sea Lake and Manangatang lines have been dropped.

 That just can not happen and I’m glad to see the Federal Government has provided a further $5 million – to be matched by the State – for a business case to be produced for the entire project.